 - Identify the home you want to purchase and have it inspected

-By contacting Federal Home Loan Centers or VA Home Loan Centers, your Certified Agent will help you find an affordable home that meets or exceeds all of your preferences and criteria.
+By contacting Federal Home Loan Centers or VA Home Loan Centers, your Approved Agent will help you find an affordable home that meets or exceeds all of your preferences and criteria.
 As a prequalified buyer, sellers will take your offer seriously.
-Your Certified Agent will represent your interests from start to finish including the selection and scheduling of a qualified VA home inspector.
+Your Approved Agent will represent your interests from start to finish including the selection and scheduling of a qualified VA home inspector.
 Your Agent will accompany you during the home inspection to insure you get all of your questions answered about the homes mechanical systems and overall condition.

 - Submit the loan for final approval

 At this stage, you have already been preapproved for a VA loan by your Government Loan Specialist.
 Now it is time to get a final approval, fund the loan and close escrow.
-When making the offer, your Certified Agent will make sure there is a financing clause in the purchase agreement and escrow instructions that makes the purchase contingent on getting the VA loan.
+When making the offer, your Approved Agent will make sure there is a financing clause in the purchase agreement and escrow instructions that makes the purchase contingent on getting the VA loan.
 In the unlikely event that you are not approved for a VA loan, you will not be required to complete the purchase.

 - Ordering the VA Appraisal